MoLingo: Motion-Language Alignment for Text-to-Human Motion Generation: More Implementation Details

 \paragraph{Obtaining text labels for a specific motion latent} During SAE training, to obtain text labels that are temporally aligned with a given motion latent $m_i$, we exploit the causal design: each latent depends only on past frames, not future ones.
 As shown in \tabref{tab:ae_arch}, our encoder comprises four causal 1D convolutional layers in total (excluding the ResNet layers).
 The first and last layers use a kernel size of $3$ and stride of $1$ to preserve the sequence length, while the two middle layers use a kernel size of $4$ and stride of $2$, each downsampling the temporal resolution by a factor of $2$.
 This yields a latent sequence whose length is one quarter of the original.
 As a result, latent index $i$ is influenced by the original frames from $4i-16$ to $4i+4$, covering $20$ frames in total.
 We aggregate the frame-level text labels over the same temporal window from $4i-16$ to $4i+4$, encode them with T5-Large to obtain embeddings, and then take the average of these embeddings before feeding them into an MLP projection.

 \paragraph{Auto-regressive motion latent denoising} Our Transformer for predicting $z$ is a standard Transformer decoder~\cite{vaswani2017attention} with $16$ layers, each using $16$ attention heads and a hidden size of $D_h=1024$.
 For denoising, we use an MLP with $8$ residual blocks and a width of $1280$ channels.
 Each block applies LayerNorm, a linear layer, a SiLU~\cite{elfwing2018sigmoid} activation, and another linear layer, followed by a residual connection.
 The MLP is conditioned on the $z$ predicted by the Transformer: we add $z$ to the time embedding of the noise-schedule step $t$, and use this combined signal to modulate the LayerNorm layers via AdaLN.
 We set $l_{\text{text}}=128$.
 During inference, we use a stochastic sampler that, at each step, applies a small noise refresh, partially replacing the clean component with fresh prior noise.
 This maintains stochasticity and improves sample diversity compared to a purely deterministic ODE trajectory.
-To avoid confusion, we distinguish two terms. \textbf{Denoising step} is the number of denoising iterations for the reverse ODE process during denoising, whereas \textbf{inference step} is the number of auto-regressive iterations used to sample the motion latent sequence.
-In all experiments, we fix the denoising steps to $32$ and set the number of inference step to $16$ in practice.
-Motion generation takes an average of $2.83$ seconds per sample when evaluated on the HumanML3D test set.
+To avoid confusion, we distinguish two terms. \textbf{Denoising step} is the number of denoising iterations for the reverse ODE process during denoising, whereas \textbf{inference step} is the number of auto-regressive iterations used to sample the motion latent sequence. \tabref{tab:speed} shows MoLingo can generate per motion \textbf{under 1 sec.} (e.g., \textbf{0.83s} ) while still maintaining strong generative quality, outperforming the majority of baselines.
+Meanwhile, higher steps consistently result in lower FID and higher R-Precision, so after tuning this trade-off we adopt \textbf{16 inf. steps and 32 samp. steps} as our default setting: it delivers SOTA performance while keeping generation faster compared to higher-step settings.

 \paragraph{User study interface} The detailed instructions and interface layout of our user study are shown in \figref{fig:user_study}.
 In each trial, we randomly select $15$ samples and randomly assign them to the left or right side.
 We prepare three questionnaires with the same layout, each comparing our method against a different baseline.
-For comparison with MotionStreamer~\cite{xiao2025motionstreamer}, we use the model trained with the 272D representation, and for comparisons with MoMask~\cite{guo2023momask} and DisCoRD~\cite{cho2024discord}, we use the model trained with the 263D representation.
+For comparison with MotionStreamer~\cite{xiao2025motionstreamer}, we use the model trained with the $272$D representation, and for comparisons with MoMask~\cite{guo2023momask} and DisCoRD~\cite{cho2024discord}, we use the model trained with the $263$D representation.